 Prepare to Lead: A To-Do List for the Educator

 This checklist is a compilation of the preparatory tasks successful educators do in order to ensure a great Future City experience for all involved - their students and themselves.
 Check off each item until you’ve completed the list and you can be sure that you’re ready to lead your team!

-Contact your Regional Coordinator and find out what your regional deadlines are.
-Ask if there are any meetings or other ways to check in and get questions answered.
+Contact your Regional Coordinator to find out what your regional deadlines are.
+See if there are any trainings or other ways to check in and get questions answered.

 Register your team at futurecity.org/register.
 Registration closes on October 31, 2018.

 Complete the Home School Affidavit.
 If you are a home school educator, you will need to complete the Home School Affidavit Form to verify that your home school is operating in accordance with the laws in your state.
-Click here to download a writable PDF version of the Home School Affidavit Form or visit the Resources section (filter for Competition Forms & Project Plan).
+Click here to download a writeable PDF version of the Home School Affidavit Form or visit the Resources section (filter for Competition Forms & Project Plan).

 Create a preliminary schedule to lead your team through each step of the project, leaving time for contacting mentors and having them work with students as well as allowing a little wiggle room to meet the regional competition deadlines.

 Obtain SimCity codes if you plan to use SimCity as an educational tool.
-You may request up to three codes.
+You may request up to two codes.
 You will receive your codes automatically in the Online Team Center after completing the second step of registration, the Program Details Survey.
-Note: Additional codes may be requested by emailing email@example.com.
-Extra codes are not guaranteed.
+Note: Additional codes may be requested by emailing email@example.com, but are not guaranteed.